-7. B + 54 with Master's Degree: Official transcripts must be submitted showing a Master's Degree conferred.
-At least 24 semester hours of credit must be graduate level courses.

-8. B + 72 with Master's Degree: Official transcripts must be submitted showing a Master's Degree conferred.
-At least 30 semester hours of credit must be graduate level courses.

-9. B + 90 with Master's Degree: Official transcripts must be submitted showing a Master's Degree conferred.
-At least 36 semester hours of credit must be graduate level courses.

-10. B + 90 with Doctorate: Official transcripts must be submitted showing the actual completion of the degree requirements, or a transcript plus certification that requirements have been met and the degree will be granted on a specific date.
+- 7. B + 54 with Master's Degree: Transcripts must be submitted showing a Master's Degree conferred.
+At least 24 semester hours of credit must be graduate level courses. - 8.
+B + 72 with Master's Degree: Transcripts must be submitted showing a Master's Degree conferred.
+At least 30 semester hours of credit must be graduate level courses. - 9.
+B + 90 with Master's Degree: Transcripts must be submitted showing a Master's Degree conferred.
+At least 36 semester hours of credit must be graduate level courses. - 10.
+B + 90 with Doctorate: Transcripts must be submitted showing the actual completion of the degree requirements, or a transcript plus certification that requirements have been met and the degree will be granted on a specific date.
 Doctorates other than in the field of education are acceptable only if they are in or relevant to the member's current subject area of teaching.
-Examples of degrees relevant to a member's current subject area would be political science for social studies teachers, engineering for industrial arts teachers or reading or counseling degrees for all teachers.
+Examples of degrees relevant to a member's current subject area would be political science for social studies teachers, engineering for industrial arts teachers, reading, or counseling degrees for all teachers.
 Approval of degrees in areas other than the member's current teaching assignment will be at the discretion of the District and will be granted based upon the program needs of the District.
-Specifically excluded are degrees in fields unrelated to the member's assignment, such as business degrees for elementary members except in response to a specific District program need, and degrees in law and religion.

-B. To be applicable for salary movement, all credits must be approved.
-The appropriate instructional department and the Training and Professional Development Department will jointly approve courses.
+Specifically excluded are degrees in fields unrelated to the member's assignment, such as business degrees for elementary members except in response to a specific District program need, and degrees in law and religion. - B. To be applicable for salary movement, all credits must be pre-approved.
+The appropriate instructional department and the Professional Learning Department will jointly approve courses.
 Approved courses for advancement will be posted electronically for employees.
 Other approvals will be based upon individual review, as submitted through District-identified process available to members.
 Such approvals shall be issued within ten (10) working days of receipt by the District when registration deadlines require.
-Course eligibility for pre-approval will be based upon the following criteria.
-The focus will be on educational activities which might predictably benefit the District by:
+Credit for non-college work, (15 contact hours equals 1 credit) sponsored by the Anchorage School District Professional Learning Department, may be granted by the District.